Story adapted from Frank Miller’s account of ‘Never on Sunday’ on Turner Classic Movies.

 With Hadjidakis’ score and hit title song selling millions of records, the film went on to gross almost $4 million in the U.S. alone, despite — or maybe because of — the fact that it was condemned by the Catholic Church’s Legion of Decency.
 When Atlanta’s local censor tried to ban the film, the distributor, United Artists, had the decision reversed in the courts, marking one of the first successful challenges of the city’s censorship law.

-Moreover, the film scored well with critics, as Mercouri won Best Actress honors at the Cannes Film Festival and the picture picked up five Oscar nominations: Best Actress, Best Director, Best Screenplay, Best Costumes and Best Song.
+The film scored well with critics, as Mercouri won Best Actress honors at the Cannes Film Festival and the picture picked up five Oscar nominations: Best Actress, Best Director, Best Screenplay, Best Costumes and Best Song.

 But then the real controversy started.